Common Car Accident Injuries

 - Trouble concentrating

-Head injuries, including traumatic brain injuries, are serious and need immediate attention after a car accident.
 When you hit your head against something or the force of the crash causes your brain to hit the inside of your skull, you can suffer a range of symptoms that affect your cognitive function.
 In severe cases, these injuries can permanently change your life.

-Common brain and head injuries from car accidents include:
+Common head injuries from car accidents include:

 - Contusion